fortellerq/notes/proxmox.md

 Why Proxmox?
 Because it is Linux, free and open-source, and has a huge community.

 There is a big catch.
 Type 1 hypervisors such as Proxmox have a very steep learning curve, it is not for the faint of heart.
 For instance, Proxmox doesn't come with a desktop environment, and you need another computer to use its web interface.
+Moreover, you'll need to learn (usually the hard way) which combinations of hardware work well and which don't.
+Also, while you don't have to be a Linux wizard, having fluency in it helps tremendously.

 ## Pre-requisites
 ### Hardware